 The USFS considers all eBike classes to be “motorized” and eBikes are permitted only on Motorized OHV trails & fire roads within Federal land.

 You can read the USFS 2016 memo on Electric Bikes and Trail Management here:

 In July 2017, the California USFS released flyers to educate the public on their “eBikes are motorized vehicles” policy.

 What does this mean for eBikes and the Angeles National Forest?

-However, the new California eBike law legalizes use on many State lands if the trail currently allows bikes AND the local land managers have not restricted eBikes.
+The new California eBike law legalizes use on many State lands if the trail currently allows bikes AND the local land managers have not restricted eBikes.
 When riding on State land be sure to be courteous of other trail users and yield/stop for hikers and equestrians.

 City and County lands can all have different policies on eBikes.
 If you are not sure, get in touch with local land managers to verify whether they allow eBikes.

-To be clear and re-iterate:
+To be clear and reiterate:

 The Angeles National Forest is Federal land and the new California eBike law does not apply.
 The USFS allows eBikes on motorized OHV trails and OHV fire roads.